jpatts/textworld/README.md

 ### Environment

 1. Create a `virtualenv` using `python3 -m virtualenv env`.
 Run `source env/bin/activate` to start the environment, and `deactivate` to close it.
-2. Install dependencies using `pip3 install -r requirements.txt`
+2. Install dependencies using `pip3 install -r requirements.txt` both in the main and /PlaNet folders

 ### Train